 There are so many ways to change up this salad

-- Adding shrimp, salmon or leftover chicken makes this a hearty protein-packed salad and is perfect for dinner.
+- Adding shrimp, salmon, or leftover chicken makes this a hearty protein-packed salad perfect for dinner.

 - Try adding black olives, sliced green onions, or dice red onion.